 Are you a Professional working in International Education?

-Do you want to take your time soaking up insightful articles about the international education sector?
+Do you want to be kept up to date with the latest insights and trends in the international education sector?

-The PIE Review is available by subscription, to view online
+The PIE Review is available by subscription, and can be delivered directly to your home or office.

-distributed at key industry events throughout the year and sent to over 350 hand-picked agents around the world.
+As well as being distributed at major industry events, it is sent to over 400 hand-picked education agents around the world.

 Remaining publication dates for 2015: